 One of the great aspects of Power BI components is the service.
-If you use embedding in the SharePoint, then users will use that as the portal for reports.
-Power BI Service has many exciting features, which may not be well used in this scenario, such as Alerts, feature dashboards, the dashboard itself, Q&A, and many other items.
-Users can still log in to Power BI service and see the report, but the experience that you create for them with SharePoint online would not be there.
+If you use SharePoint embedded, users will use that as the portal for reports.
+Power BI Service has many exciting features which may not be well used in this scenario, such as Alerts, feature dashboards, the dashboard itself, Q&A, and many other items.
+Users can still log in to the Power BI service and see the report, but the experience you created for them with SharePoint online would not be there.

 Two places for managing permissions

-At the time of writing this post, you need to manage permission in Power BI Service, and also in SharePoint online.
-This would take some time for maintenance, and also some reconciliation to check on those people who have access to the page are always permitted to read the report or not.
-Hopefully, this issue resolves quickly in next few version upgrades of Power BI Service.
+At the time of writing this post, you need to manage permission in Power BI Service and also in SharePoint online.
+This would take some time for maintenance and reconciliation to check whether those people who have access to the page are always permitted to read the report.

 To learn more about Embed in SharePoint online, read this post.

 Power BI Embedded

 Sometimes you want to embed the Power BI content into your custom application, and you want the content to be secured.
-In most of the cases you want to leverage the custom user management of your current application than Power BI accounts.
+In most cases, you want to leverage the custom user management of your current application than Power BI accounts.
 Power BI embedded gives you all of these features.
 The only side effect of that is the need for a web developer.

 Power BI Embedded uses an API that we call Power BI REST API, and it has many great features for interacting with Power BI content.
 Users can easily access reports just through your application

 Pros and Cons of Power BI Embedded

-With Power BI Embedded you get a fully customizable solution.
+With Power BI Embedded, you get a fully customizable solution.
 You can do whatever you want inside your application with Power BI content.
-You can embed reports, dashboard, tiles, and even Q&A. You can interact with those elements from the web page.
+You can embed reports, dashboards, tiles, and even Q&A. You can interact with those elements from the web page.